hdShang/arxiv-daily/docs/cs-RO/2025-06-09/papers/250608291v1-tensortouch-calibration-of-tactile-sensors-for-high-resolution-stres.md

 ---
 layout: default
-title: TensorTouch: Calibration of Tactile Sensors for High Resolution Stress Tensor and Deformation for Dexterous Manipulation
+title: "TensorTouch: Calibration of Tactile Sensors for High Resolution Stress Tensor and Deformation for Dexterous Manipulation"
 ---

 # TensorTouch: Calibration of Tactile Sensors for High Resolution Stress Tensor and Deformation for Dexterous Manipulation